 Verify whether the form page is fully navigable using the standard keys including assistive technology navigation keys.
 If not, verify whether any instruction is provided for assistive technology users to navigate the form properly.

-If no activity is detected for certain period of time while the form is open, verify whether a Timed Response mechanism exists for properly informing user about the time restriction and allowing to extend time (if possible).
-It should also save user entries by protecting form input data (if user account is associated with the form).
+If no activity is detected for certain period of time while the form is open, verify whether a Timed Response mechanism exists for properly informing the user about the time restriction and allowing to extend time (if possible).
+It should also save user entries by protecting form input data (if the user account is associated with the form).